 ‘[….] in a good day they could get out a thousand tons, which was the yield of about one acre.’

-Before refrigeration, the ice trade circled the globe, enabling easily perishable goods to be transported ever further, and of course made ice cream possible on an industrial scale.
+Before refrigeration, the ice trade circled the globe enabling easily perishable goods to be transported ever longer and further, and of course made ice cream possible on an industrial scale.
 Inevitably the ice melted in transit, (Thoreau estimates that three quarters of the ice from Walden ponds would be lost before reaching its destination) leaking back into the sea, or during Ice House storage dissipating into docks.
-Even that which survived to its end-use, managed to accompany its intended cargo to port, or reached the limit of its utility would be left to, inevitably, melt.
+Even that which survived to its end-use, that which managed to accompany its intended cargo to port, or reached the limit of its utility would be left to, inevitably, melt.

-Now every Key Stage Four geography pupil knows the hydrologic cycle; all water (run-off) eventually flows into rivers and although sometimes delayed in ponds and lakes, all rivers flow into the sea; carried south by the Gulf Stream seawater evaporates, it cools in the upper atmosphere and condenses as clouds; under specific conditions precipitation occurs and water falls to earth again as rain.
+Now every Key Stage Four geography pupil knows the hydrologic cycle; all water (run-off) eventually flows into rivers and although sometimes delayed in ponds and lakes, all rivers flow into the sea.
+Carried south by the Gulf Stream seawater it slowly evaporates, it cools in the upper atmosphere and condenses as clouds.
+Under very specific conditions precipitation occurs and water falls to earth again as rain.
 Rainwater run-off eventually flows into rivers, and although delayed in ponds and lakes, all rivers flows into the sea.
 And so on, endlessly.

-Stripped of its former utility by mechanical refrigeration, the Ice Trade –in my mind at least- falls back into fairytale.
+Stripped of its former utility by mechanical refrigeration, the Ice Trade falls back into rumor, myth and fairytale.

 Proposed as an art exhibition ‘frame’ by curators Matt Packer and Kim Dhillon this fairytale crystallizes, as only a fairytale can, the dark and complex relationship between the curator and artist, or artist, curator and the economy of exhibition.